Experience-Monks/jam3-lesson-canvas2d/README.md

 > *work in progress*

-Some code for a Jam3 Canvas2D lesson/workshop.
+Some code for a Jam3 Canvas2D workshop.

-Screenshots:
+The workshop explored how to make the following shapes, animated:

 <img src="screenshots/images.png" width="100%" />

-Topics include:
+Some of the topics include:

 - Setting up a retina-scaled Canvas 2D
 - Canvas2D API
   - transforms (scale, rotate)
   - rectangle fills
-  - line strokes
+  - paths and line strokes
   - circle rendering
 - equation of a circle
-- repeating simplex noise
+- simplex noise

 ## License